 READ 0099 is a preparatory course designed to improve reading techniques, vocabulary skills, and reading comprehension.
 The course also strengthens problem solving and critical thinking skills as they apply to reading, listening, writing, and speaking.
-Exit requirements: at least a C average, demonstration of reading proficiency at the college level and a satisfactory score of 74 or higher on the Compass Reading Skills Test.
+Exit requirements: at least a C average, demonstration of reading proficiency at the college level and a satisfactory score on the CCOMPASS.

-Placement: A score of 73 or below on the COMPASS reading skills test.
+Placement: A score of 65 - 73 or below on the COMPASS reading skills test or successful completion of READ 0097.